The journey to Reimagine Work:

 The culture was cold.
 I was young and female, constantly having to prove myself.
 Respect didn’t come easily.
 By the end, I’d earned it, but I’d also learned something crucial: achievement means nothing if it costs you your sense of self.

 That realisation was a turning point.
-I moved back south, took a role with a training provider running its Southampton operation, and discovered that not every job—or culture—fits your values.
+I moved back south, took a role with a training provider running its Southampton operation, and discovered that not every job or culture fits your values.
 After eight months, I left and began a new chapter in recruitment.

 That’s where I finally found work that made sense, where people, performance, and purpose connected.